Ariadne (drug): Names

 Ariadne's alternative name 4C-DOM or 4C-D stands for "four-carbon DOM", whereas the name of 2C-D stands for "two-carbon DOM".
 Another name of Ariadne is α-Et-2C-D, which stands for α-ethyl-2C-D. Racemic Ariadne is additionally known by the former developmental code name BL-3912, while the (R)-enantiomer of Ariadne (R)-Ariadne, is known by the former developmental code name BL-3912A.

 Legal status

+Canada

+Ariadne may be a controlled substance in Canada under phenethylamine blanket-ban language.

 United States

-Ariadne is not an explicitly controlled substance anywhere in the United States as of 2011.
+Ariadne is not an explicitly controlled substance in the United States as of 2011.
+However, as a positional isomer of DOET, it can be considered and is listed as a Schedule I controlled substance in this country similarly.